 In pregnancy, additional biological and chemical factors are at play.
 Your expanding uterus is exerting pressure on the intestines, and the hormone progesterone is relaxing your intestinal muscles, which causes food to stick around longer in the digestive tract.
 The increase of iron (common in prenatal vitamins and also often prescribed as a supplement for patients with anemia) also plays a role in making it difficult to go.

 The most common way to treat constipation is to keep well-hydrated.
 You should be drinking at least eight 12-ounce glasses of water a day.
 Drinking prune juice can help if you’re feeling particularly blocked up.
-Warm beverages such as tea or lemon water can be consumed in the morning to help get things moving.
+Warm beverages such as tea (but go easy on the caff!) or lemon water can be consumed in the morning to help get things moving.

 Another excellent way to help alleviate constipation is to consume plenty of fibrous foods.
 Eat fruits, vegetables, lentils, beans, and whole grains.
 You should be consuming between 25 and 30 grams of dietary fiber a day.
-Talk to your doctor before taking a fiber supplement, as some supplements can decrease the absorption of certain medicines, like aspirin.
+Talk to your doctor before taking a fiber supplement, though, as some supplements can decrease the absorption of certain medicines.

 Limit your intake of refined grains such as white bread, white rice, refined cereals, and pasta (sorry!), as these foods can slow things down.